ansys/ansys-tools-common/doc/source/contributing.rst

 Build the documentation
 -----------------------

-You can build the Ansys tools common documentation locally.
+You can build the Ansys Common Tools documentation locally.

 #.
 Prior to building the documentation, you must run this command to install
    documentation dependencies::